Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

-Each case of the proof proceeds by first constructing an almost veering branched surface on some unit tangent bundle, then locating an appropriate system of equivariant connecting annulus, and performing concurrent halved horizontal surgery on the system to get veering branched surfaces on the family of unit tangent bundles that we want, which then descend, under the involution, to veering branched surfaces on the family of Montesinos link complements that we are considering.
+Each case proceeds by first constructing an almost veering branched surface on some unit tangent bundle, then locating an appropriate system of equivariant connecting annulus, and performing concurrent halved horizontal surgery on the system to get veering branched surfaces on the family of unit tangent bundles that we want, which then descend, under the involution, to veering branched surfaces on the family of Montesinos link complements that we are considering.
 The construction for cases (1)-(3) are very similar to each other.
-Meanwhile cases (4) and (5) will be done via a different approach, for the purpose of preparing for \Cref{sec:highergenus}.
-The construction for these final two cases are very similar, and we will in fact treat case (4) as a warm-up for case (5).
+Meanwhile case (4) will be done via a different approach for the purposes of \Cref{sec:highergenus}.